On the Learnability of Watermarks for Language Models: Robustness to text edits experiment details

 \section{Robustness to text edits experiment details}

-In this experiment, we take the \logitsbased watermark distilled \LlamaTwoSevenB model from each watermark type with the smallest detection p-values, namely \KGW $\delta = 2$, \Aar $k = 2$, and \KTH $s = 1$.
-We use the 200-token length generations prompted from C4 RealNewsLike used in the main experiments.
-Then, for varying random edit proportions $\varepsilon = \{0, 0.1, 0.2, \ldots, 0.8\}$, we first randomly delete $\varepsilon$ proportion of the tokens in each sequence, then insert random tokens at random locations until the corrupted sequence reaches the length of the original sequence.
+In this experiment, we take one \logitbased and \sampbased watermark distilled \LlamaTwoSevenB model from each watermark type: \KGW $k = 1, \gamma = 0.25, \delta = 2$, \Aar $k = 2$, and \KTH $s = 1$.
+We use the 200-token generations prompted from C4 RealNewsLike used in the main experiments, as described in \S\ref{sec:metrics}.
+Then, for varying random edit proportions $\varepsilon = \{0, 0.1, 0.2, \ldots, 0.8\}$, we first randomly delete $\varepsilon$ proportion of the tokens in each sequence, then insert random tokens at random locations until the length of the corrupted sequence reaches the length of the original sequence.
 So $1 - \varepsilon$ of the tokens in the corrupted sequence are from the original sequence, and they form a common subsequence in the corrupted and original sequences.
 Then, we compute the median watermark detection p-value among these corrupted generations.
-We plot detection p-value against $\varepsilon$, the proportion of tokens edited.
+Figure~\ref{fig:random-edits} plots detection p-value against $\varepsilon$, the proportion of tokens edited.